 Rock CS – Rocky Mountain Computer Science Conference for P-12 Educators was started in 2019 by Adams 12 Five Star Schools and St. Vrain Valley School District.
 The first year was grant funded and allowed educators to attend at no cost.
-The second year was postponed, then made fully virtual to accommodate Covid restrictions.
-This year the learning from the last few years has made it possible to provide a hybrid event with in-person and virtual sessions.
+Based on attendee feedback, this year’s conference will be a one day, in-person event.

-This event supports P-12 teachers with teaching computer science (CS) and computational thinking.
-Whether you’re a dedicated tech/CS teacher or a classroom teacher interested in learning how to integrate CS or the new Computational Thinker standards in the ISTE Standards for Students, this conference is for you!
+This conference supports P-12 teachers with teaching computer science (CS) and computational thinking.
+Whether you’re a dedicated tech/CS teacher or a classroom teacher interested in learning how to integrate CS into your content, this conference is for you!

 Why Rock CS?

 Over 90% of parents want schools to teach computer programming, and students love it.